 Old-fashioned Black and Tan English Shepherd Association

-A Tennessee non-profit public benefit corporation
+A Tennessee nonprofit corporation

 History

+The UKC began accepting registrations for English Shepherds in 1927.
 O.O.
 Grant, in Willow Springs, Missouri, with a breeding program founded on a black and tan stud dog named Old Mike, was notably among the first breeders to register their English Shepherds with the UKC (Grant, “SEMYKENNEL Advertisement”; Woodring).

 The English Shepherd Club of America was founded in 1950, by Tom D. Stodghill, with Frederick Preston Search, Professor Joseph Fox, and Major J. Ursery on a foundation of black and tan farm dogs, some of which came from rural counties in middle Tennessee (“Some Farm Dogs Said True English Shepherds”; Stodghill, “All Fifty States”).
 Through published correspondence, we know that Stodghill also incorporated at least one dog from Grant’s Semykennel line into his breeding program (Grant, “English Shepherd News July-August 1959”).
 The English Shepherd Club of America Standard was published by Stodghill in the April 1954 Standards Issue of Dog World Magazine.
 Eventually, Stodghill, his colleagues, and prolific breeders John and Pauline Blankenship of Murfreesboro, Tennessee, would ship English Shepherds across the continent (Stodghill, “All Fifty States”; Blankenship).
 At the mid-point of the twentieth century, black and tan English Shepherds were participating in herding trials on Stodghill’s Texas Ranch and those of Walter Oglivie and the Blankenships were entertaining rodeo spectators in Franklin, Tennessee (Oglivie), while working English Shepherds were managing livestock and performing other chores on farms across the United States.